John Morrison (wrestler): Other media

 In 2009, Hennigan and Maryse Ouellet were interviewed on Eurosport.
 In 2009, Hennigan appeared on two episodes of Are You Smarter Than a 5th Grader?, which were both aired on September 29.
 Hennigan is the subject of a WWE DVD, called John Morrison – Rock Star, which was released on February 16, 2010.
 The DVD covers his career from his name change to John Morrison up until his Intercontinental Championship win in September 2009.
 He appeared on an episode of Destroy Build Destroy on March 3, 2010.
 Hennigan was on the cover of Muscle & Fitness in June 2010, with the issue also featuring an interview and photo shoot.
+In 2013, Hennigan released a fitness DVD program titled Out of Your Mind Fitness.
 In 2016, Hennigan, Rey Mysterio, and King Cuerno appeared on ESPN to promote the second season of Lucha Underground.

 Hennigan is also a frequent collaborator with comic book-based film producers Bat in the Sun Productions, appearing in two episodes of their well-known Super Power Beat Down series; playing as Casey Jones against Kick-Ass in episode 13, and as Winter Soldier against Nightwing in episode 19.
 Hennigan portrayed Eternal Warrior in the web series Ninjak vs. the Valiant Universe, produced by Valiant Entertainment and directed by Bat in the Sun.

 Hennigan is a playable character in WWE SmackDown vs Raw 2007 and WWE SmackDown vs Raw 2008 as "Johnny Nitro", WWE SmackDown vs Raw 2009, WWE SmackDown vs Raw 2010, WWE SmackDown vs Raw 2011, WWE '12 and WWE 2K22 as "John Morrison", and RetroMania Wrestling under the name "Johnny Retro".